2024/2025

 ii.
 The Member will have 72 hours to submit a written appeal to the Committee

-The above does not work here at PVCC.
-Malia and our Pro Shop personnel must keep, per American Golf, as accurate an accounting as possible of all the players who are on our golf courses for any reason.
-So, if your play yields an “Unacceptable Score” for posting, please leave your name on the Tee sheet.
+5. Note – The Pro Shop personnel must keep, per American Golf, an accurate account of Tee Times.
+If your play yields an “Unacceptable Score” for posting, please leave your name on the Tee sheet.
 When reviewing your posting the Handicap Committee will handle these scores with the individual member.

-• You haven’t played enough holes to post (a minimum of 14 holes for an 18 hole posting or 7 holes for a 9 hole posting.)
+- You have not played enough holes to post (a minimum of 14 holes for an 18 hole posting or 7 holes for a 9 hole posting

 How the World Handicap System affects you: